All Episodes

 If it was a Trump lover, God knows that would be the story.

-Um I don't blame his politics.
+I don't blame his politics.

 I blame just the evil that is in his heart that can do this to innocent people.

-Um the carnage, it just is is heartbreaking.
+The carnage, it just is heartbreaking.

-Linda, you were you're very upset about it.
+Linda, you're very upset about it.

-You know, I really am, and and I was reading about you know the kids that are hurt.
+And I was reading about, you know, the kids that are hurt.

-You know, I take there's a lot you can take, right?
+You know, I take, there's a lot you can take, right?

-But uh you can't hurt kids.
+But you can't hurt kids.

 You just can't.